BitcoinVoucherBot/bitnostr/HOWTO.md

 # 📖 BitcoinVoucherBot: A step-by-step guide

-A user-friendly, privacy-focused BitcoinVoucherBot that runs on the Nostr protocol.
+A user-friendly, privacy-focused, decentralized BitcoinVoucherBot's interface that runs on the Nostr protocol as a Direct messages Bot.
+Communication between the Nostr bot and the user is E2E encrypted (please see NIP-04).
 Follow these simple steps to start swapping your Bitcoin with enhanced privacy and security:

 ## Table of Contents
 - [Getting Started](#getting-started)